outofmbufs/pidcontrol/README.md

 - **Setpoint Ramping**: This converts an abrupt setpoint change into a series of smaller setpoint changes interpolated (i.e., "ramped") over a configurable time period.
 Can be helpful in some types of controlled systems.

-- **Integration windup protection**: A large setpoint change (or other dynamic conditions) that creates a large error term can cause excessive accumulation in the integration term.
+- **Integration Windup Protection**: A large setpoint change (or other dynamic conditions) that creates a large error term can cause excessive accumulation in the integration term.
 The excess will persist (and distort control output) until there has been sufficient cumulative time spent with an opposite error.
 Among other problems, this can cause overshoot and a slower return to the commanded setpoint.
 This excessive accumulation is (sometimes) called *integral windup*.
 Windup protection allows an absolute limit to be set on the integration term value, thus limiting the amount of windup possible.
 Setting this value correctly requires application-specific knowledge; in particular note that low values will limit the control authority range of the integration term (this is both the point, and the peril, of windup limiting).

+- **Integration freeze***: Allows an application to pause the accumulation of the integration sum and resume it later.

 - **Integration reset and pause**: When the setpoint is changed, it may be desirable to reset the integration term back to zero, and optionally cause the integration accumulation to pause for a little while for the other controls to settle into a steadier state.
 This is another approach to mitigating the same type of problem that windup protection attempts to solve.
 This solution is close to emulating a new cold-start of the controller with a new setpoint.
 Note that in some systems the integration term is, in effect, a dynamically-discovered "bias" value (minimum control value needed for equilibrium).
 In such systems using this modifier can make things worse, not better; obviously this is application-specific.